Are you a transgender woman or trans feminine nonbinary person?

 Another thing you might have on your list is transgender voice feminization training.
 And while there are voice feminization surgeries that can help as well, they can be extremely expensive and don’t always deliver the results you want anyway.

-However, the good news is that transgender voice feminization training can help.
+However, the good news is that transgender voice feminization training is effective, and our speech-language pathologists can help.

 Read on more to find out how transgender voice feminization training works, and whether it’s right for you.